The Modern Slavery Act 2015

 Section 54 of the Modern Slavery Act 2015 requires all organisations to set out the steps they have taken during the financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains, and in any part of its own business.

-The aim of this Statement is to demonstrate that West Hertfordshire Teaching Hospitals NHS Trust follows good practice, and all reasonable steps are taken to prevent slavery and human trafficking.
+The aim of this Statement is to demonstrate that West Hertfordshire Hospitals Teaching NHS Trust follows good practice and all reasonable steps are taken to prevent slavery and human trafficking.

 All members of staff have a personal responsibility for the successful prevention of slavery and human trafficking with the procurement department taking responsibility lead for overall compliance.